How are animals used by the energy industry?

 Vegan energy is essentially ‘animal free’.
 It excludes all sources of energy that have used animals.

-Biogas can also be produced using only organic plant matter (although this has potential environmental problems of its own).
+This might mean that the electricity purchased by the company is all renewable, for example.
+If the company also sells gas biogas can also be produced using only organic plant matter (although this has significant potential environmental problems of its own).